Nestea Logo

 Nestea Emblem

-The entire gamut of the logo accurately reflects Nestlé’s core message.
+The logo’s entire gamut accurately reflects Nestlé’s core message.
 The basic tones are:

 • Green – natural, plant-based, health benefits.